WDI-SEA/interview-questions/readme.md

 There are built in security measures that require a valid token and protect from forgeries.
 Rails is smarter than I am. // Sessions that never expire extend the time-frame for attacks such as cross-site request forgery (CSRF), session hijacking and session fixation.
 An attacker maintaining a session every five minutes can keep the session alive forever, although you are expiring sessions.
 A simple solution for this would be to add a created_at column to the sessions table.
 Now you can delete sessions that were created a long time ago.

 What's the difference between `User.find_by_id(1)` and `User.find(1)`?
-They return different things if there’s a nonexistent record. .find is the exception or 404 response vs nil for find_by_id.
+They return different things if there’s a nonexistent record. .find is the exception or 404 response vs nil for find_by_id. // Find is less specific and returns just one user.

 What's are classes in Ruby?
 What are modules?
 And what's the difference?
 Classes makes it easy to collect a series of functions or variables and make them easily accessible.
 Modules are similar but a little closer to hashes.
 Classes are more easy to multiply. // Modules are about providing methods that you can use across multiple classes - think about them as "libraries" (as you would see in a Rails app).
 Classes are about objects; modules are about functions.